Mohaliyet/Mohaliyet/README.md

 - 👀 I’m interested in artificial intelligence (AI), medical image analysis, computer vision and design thinking.
 - 🌱 I’m currently learning deep learning.
 - 💞️ I’m looking to collaborate on deep learning based computer vision problems.
-- 📫 How to reach me at mohaliyet@gmail.com
+- 📫 You can reach me at mohammed@mohaliy.et

 <!---
 Mohaliyet/Mohaliyet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.